 Wildlife & Animals – Lake Nakuru NP

 Most big safari animals are present in Lake Nakuru NP with the exception of elephants.
 The park is known for its populations of black and white rhino.
 White rhino is particularly common, and different groups can be encountered throughout the day.
 Hippo, waterbuck, Burchell's zebra and Thomson's gazelle are common on the floodplains.
-The park isn’t very good for predators, but leopard is occasionally spotted.
+The park isn’t very good for predators, but leopard and lion are sometimes spotted.

 The park is an important stronghold for the rare Rothschild's giraffe.
 It was introduced to the park in the 1980s and has now become locally common.
 Aside from the widespread vervet monkey and olive baboon, the beautiful black-and-white colobus monkey can sometimes be found in the acacia forest.
 A highlight, if you’re lucky enough, are the tree-climbing lions – Lake Nakuru NP is the best place in Kenya to see them.